zengyf131/gswt_renderer/README.md

 # GSWT Renderer

 This is the official codebase for SIGGRAPH Asia 2025 paper: _GSWT: Gaussian Splatting Wang Tiles_ ([Project page](https://yunfan.zone/gswt_webpage/)).
-It only contains the GWST renderer.
+It only contains the GSWT renderer.
 For the GSWT constructor part, please visit the other repository: TBD.

 ## Introduction